vishalbarad/Face_mask_detection/README.md

 * Model evaluation
 * Predictive Modeling

 ### Technologies
 * Python
+* jupyter
 * Numpy
-* Pandas
-* jupyter
-* joblib
-* HTML
-* CSS
-* JavaScript
+* Matplotlib
-* Flask
+* tensorflow>=2.1.0
-* Heroku
+* keras==2.3.1

 ## Project Description
-This is project based on regression ml algorithm.
-If you know the venue, current over runs and wickets then you simply predict score by just providing the last 5 over runs and wickets.
+This is project based on CNN model.
-Dataset used by this project is 'ipl.csv' downloaded from kaggle.
-After downloading and importing dataset(in jupyter Notebook) i did data cleaning first like dropping some unnecessary columns, handling missing values, performing one-hot encoding on categorical variables.
+Dataset used by this project is 'https://drive.google.com/drive/folders/1P3gIgFUMbdl5tSqx1pK385bz4t0mxEvW?usp=sharing'.
+Dataset conatins train, test and validation data in each there are two class 'with_mask' and 'without_mask'.
+After downloading and importing dataset(in Google colab) i did data image augmentation first like rescale image, rotate image, flip image, zoom image etc.
-After that i just divided my dataset into dependent and independent features.
-(Independent features=Venue,runs,wickets,etc.. | Dependent feature=total)
+**Data Augmentation**: It is a way to generate more training data frm our currenet set.
+It augments the training data by generating new eg via random transformation of existing ones.
+This way we artificially boost the size of the training set, reducing overfitting.
+After that i just use model checkpoint callback function to save best model.
 After that i just dropped first 5 overs data in every match because first 5 overs are powerplay over ,so i just ignored it.
 After that i split data into training data and testing data.
 After that i perform model selection in which i chose 'Multiplelinear', 'Ridge', 'Lasso', 'Decision tree' and 'Random forest' regression algorithm and count accuracy score so i got